qt37t247/WGS_HPC_NUS_ancient/README.md

 Once submit all the parameters, you will enter a new page.
 Create a blank file in your working directory named "nf-params.json" and copy the code in the text box under "Launching with no internet and without nf-core/tools" section.

+!!Sometime they will automatically give quote ("") around numeric values.
+Please delete the quote to let the program read the value as numerics.

 Finally submit the pipeline to NUS-HPC with the shell file (see example "EAGER.sh").